Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-cash-settled.md

 vm.warp(expiry);

 // Check the position of our claim -- 5 options should be exercised, totaling
-// 5 * 1e18 MAGIC and 1.5e18 LUSD should be available to redeem from the claim.
+// 5 * 1e18 MAGIC and 1.5e18 USDC should be available to redeem from the claim.
 (, int256 underlyingAmount,, int256 exerciseAmount) = clearinghouse.position(claimId);

 // Redeem our claim.
 vm.prank(ALICE_ADDRESS);
 clearinghouse.redeem(claimId);

-// Swap any remaining MAGIC for LUSD via Uniswap. uint256 magicBalance = MAGIC.balanceOf(address(this));
+// Swap any remaining MAGIC for USDC via Uniswap. uint256 magicBalance = MAGIC.balanceOf(address(this));
 ISwapRouter.ExactInputSingleParams memory params = ISwapRouter.ExactInputSingleParams({
     tokenIn: address(MAGIC),
-    tokenOut: address(LUSD),
+    tokenOut: address(USDC),
     fee: 3000,
     recipient: address(this),
     deadline: block.timestamp + 1,